 The best thing about influencer platforms is that they are virtually all-inclusive, with features that assist at every stage of the ecommerce marketing process.
 Once you are able to find ideal influencers, you can easily manage multiple tasks, monitor influencers, and measure marketing campaigns through these platforms.

-4. ECommerce Automation
+4. Ecommerce Automation

 You heard it right.
 Ecommerce automation is now a reality.
 Wondering why you never got to hear about it before?
 Well, if your company had a secret to lower costs, sell more, and save time, would you tell anyone?
-I am sure you won’t.
+I am sure you wouldn’t.

 Similarly, a decade ago, enterprises like Walmart, Costco, and Amazon had a secret.
 That was marketing automation.
 It enabled them to build retail empires.
 Today, there is an emerging new secret for the future of ecommerceand that’s again automation.

 Therefore, it is no surprise that enterprises at the ecommerce forefront are staying quiet about it.
 Here’s the search data from Google Trends that reflects the true picture.

 Shopify Flow, Launchpad, and Shopify Scripts are few of the tools that ecommerce big shots are using to automate their online marketing processes.

 With Shopify Flow, you can automate any back-office or customer-facing process one can think of.
 By specifying actions, triggers, and conditions, an entrepreneur can create his or her own processes.
 Or they can simply download and install ready-made workflows from the ever-increasing collection.
 That too without coding.

 Launchpad, on the other hand, is a command center for popular commerce events such as flash sales, special celebrations, and product releases.
 With this amazing tool, you can schedule nearly everything on your to-do list days before the big event to take the heavy-lifting and guesswork out of the equation.